BrandonWelsh/Project-2/README.md

 ## Program Goals
 On this project we will practice both our technical and collaborative skills.
 We will work in groups of 3 people.
 The project will be divided in 3 parts: Data Exploration, Data Cleaning and Feature Engineering, and Model Selection and Evaluation.
 We will collaborate with our group members to complete the project.
 We will also be responsible for our own individual submissions.

 We decided to pursue a project on image classification, as this topic was of interest to all of us.
-We found a dataset (details in next section) that contained images of galaxies, and plan to use this to train a variety of classification algorithms and convolutional neural networks in an attempt to maximize the train and test scores and obtain a model which can reliably classify galaxies as being one of four types:
+We found a dataset (details in next section) that contained images of galaxies, and plan to use this to train a variety of classification algorithms and convolutional neural networks in an attempt to maximize the train and test scores (aiming for at least 75% classification accuracy) and obtain a model which can reliably classify galaxies as being one of four types:

 0 - smooth and round